Instant Pot Beef Stew

 However, a client requested a recipe, so now I own this giant machine.
 Seriously, it’s huge and my cat J tried sitting in it.

-After making a few more recipes, I think I’m in love.
-I asked you on Instagram whether you’d be interested in small batch Instant Pot recipes.
+After making a few more pressure cooker recipes such as my Instant Pot pork roast, I think I’m in love.
+I asked you on social media whether you’d be interested in Instant pot recipes for two

 Why buy an Instant Pot?